joshmu/videonote/README.md

 Some additional experimental features are enabled in `tailwind.config.js`: _uniformColorPalette, extendedSpacingScale, extendedFontSizeScale_

+### Setup

+- MongoDB database
+- SMTP email server
+- JWT

+Create a `.env.local` based on the `.env.example` for local development.

 ### Run it

 `npm i && npm run dev`